53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 ## Cases

-As of now, the cases below usually have the same solution, restart ST.
+As of now, the some of cases below usually have the same solution, restart ST.

 We display an dialog message about restart in these cases.